Dirofilaria immitis: Role of Wolbachia pipientis

 Wolbachia pipientis is an intracellular bacterium that is an endosymbiont of D. immitis.
 All heartworms are thought to be infected with Wolbachia to some degree.
 The inflammation occurring at the die-off of adult heartworms or larvae is in part due to the release of Wolbachia bacteria or protein into the tissues.
 This may be particularly significant in cats, in which the disease seems to be more related to larval death than living adult heartworms.
-Treating heartworm-positive animals with an antibiotic such as doxycycline to remove Wolbachia may prove to be beneficial, but further studies are necessary.
+Treating heartworm-positive animals with an antibiotic such as doxycycline to remove Wolbachia may prove to be beneficial as it does for the filariae that cause elephantiasis, but further studies are necessary.

 Diagnosis in dogs

 Microfilarial detection is accomplished by the using one of the following methods:

 Direct blood smear

 A blood sample is collected and viewed under the microscope.
 The direct smear technique allows examination of larval motion, confirming the presence of microfilaria.
 It also helps in the distinction of D. immitis from Acanthocheilonema reconditum.
 This distinction is important because the presence of the latter parasite does not pose a health risk to the host.
 D. immitis usually has stationary body movement, while A. reconditum has progressive movement.
 However, this method often misses light infections because only a small amount of blood sample is used.